hxj5/scCNASim/docs/manual.rst

 cn_ale1 : int
     The copy number of the second allele (haplotype).

-One clone-specific CNV per line.
+One clone-specific CNA per line.
 An example is as follows:

 .. code-block::